s-square7/resume-jd-match-scorer/README.md

-# Résumé–JD Match Scorer · Siamese BiLSTM
+# Resume-JD Siamese BiLSTM Match Scorer

 > A deep neural network that reads a candidate's résumé and a job description with a **shared encoder** and predicts how well they match — Weak / Medium / Strong — along with a human-readable skill-coverage explanation.